bozoputer/rpt/README.md

 <!-- ABOUT THE PROJECT -->
-## react-webpack-tailwind
+## About react-webpack-tailwind
-Template for scaffolding a React project with Tailwind CSS and webpack
+RWT is a template for quickly scaffolding a React project with Tailwind CSS and webpack.

 <!-- GETTING STARTED -->